cosmic-zip/maidz/README.md

 For software-based disk-encryption there are these known attacks:

 1. DMA-Attacks (DMA/HDMI-Ports are used to connect to a running, locked machine to unlock it)
-1. Cold-Boot-Attacks (Keys are extracted from RAM after a cold reboot)
+2. Cold-Boot-Attacks (Keys are extracted from RAM after a cold reboot)
-1. Freezing of RAM (RAM is frozen and inserted into the attacker's machine to extratct the key)
+3. Freezing of RAM (RAM is frozen and inserted into the attacker's machine to extratct the key)
-1. Evil-Maid-Attacks (Diﬀerent methods to boot up a trojanized OS or some kind of software- keylogger)
+4. Evil-Maid-Attacks (Diﬀerent methods to boot up a trojanized OS or some kind of software- keylogger)

 For hardware-based disk-encryption there are similar attacks:

-1. DMA-Attacks (same as with SW-based encryption)
+1. **DMA-Attacks**: Same as with SW-based encryption
-1. Replug-Attacks (Drive's data cable is disconnected and connected to attacker's machine via SATA- hotplugging)
+2. **Replug-Attacks**: Drive's data cable is disconnected and connected to attacker's machine via SATA- hotplugging
-1. Reboot-Attacks (Drive's data cable is disconnected and connected to attacker's machine after enforced reboot.
+3. **Reboot-Attacks**: Drive's data cable is disconnected and connected to attacker's machine after enforced reboot.
 Then the bios-password is circumvented through the repeated pressing of the F2- and enter-key.
 After the bios integrated SED-password has been disabled the data-cable is plugged into the attacker's machine.
-This only works on some machines.)
+This only works on some machines.
-1. Networked-Evil-Maid-Attacks (Attacker steals the actual SED and replaces it with another containing a tojanized OS.
+4. **Networked-Evil-Maid-Attacks**: Attacker steals the actual SED and replaces it with another containing a tojanized OS.
 On bootup victim enters it's password which is subsequently send to the attacker via network/local attacker hot-spot.
 Diﬀerent method: Replacing a laptop with a similar model [at e.g. airport/hotel etc.] and the attacker's phone# printed on the bottom of the machine.
-Victim boots up enters "wrong" password which is send to the attacker via network.
-Victim discovers that his laptop has been misplaced, calls attacker who now copies the content and gives the "misplaced" laptop back to the owner.)
+Victim boots up enters *"wrong"* password which is send to the attacker via network.
+Victim discovers that his laptop has been misplaced, calls attacker who now copies the content and gives the "misplaced" laptop back to the owner.

 A full explanation of all these attacks been be found in this presentation.
 (Unfortunately it has not yet been translated into English.)
 An English explanation of an evil-maid-attack against TrueCrypt encrypted drives can be found here

-Attacks on encrypted Containers
+## Attacks on encrypted Containers

 There are also attacks against encrypted containers.
 They pretty much work like cold-boot-attacks, without the booting part.
 An attacker can dump the container's password if the computer is either running or is in hibernation mode - either having the container open and even when the container has been opened during that session - using temporary and hibernation ﬁles.

-Debian's encrypted LVM pwned
+**Debian's encrypted LVM pwned**

 This type of "full" disk encryption can also be fooled by an attack that could be classiﬁed as a custom and extended evil-maid-attack.
 Don't believe me?
 Read this!